Quick Answer — Updated April 2026

 This cost range varies depending on the following factors:

-There are two mortgage related charges to be aware of when it comes to selling a house.
+There are two mortgage-related charges to be aware of when it comes to selling a house.

-Cost range: £50 - £300
+Cost range: £50 – £300.

 Early Repayment Charge

-Cost range: 1% - 5% of loan amount.
+Cost range: 1% – 5% of the outstanding loan amount.

 Incentives

-Cost range: Dependent on incentive
+Cost range: dependent on incentive offered.

 If you are struggling to sell your home because you're up against several similar properties, then you can either drop the price or offer some incentives to make your home more appealing to buyers.